How to increase revenues and expand your business through cashless payments

 Familiarize your customers

 Make sure your customers are aware that you are not accepting only cash anymore.
 Put it in the social media, make some leaflets, even place a sign on the window of your building.
 If they do not know, they might not ask for it and this is a potential loss of sales.
-Tell them, place your POS device somewhere it will definitely be seen and spread the word.
+Tell them, place your POS machine somewhere it will definitely be seen and spread the word.
 The news will most certainly bring new customers to you, and people are known to spend more when paying via card, so this is the perfect chance for you to grow your business.